 - Not portable.
 A problem when you travel.

-Special mouth guards or oral appliances are now considered a good alternative to CPAP machines for moderate to severe sleep apnea or a less invasive treatment for those with mild sleep apnea.
-Other than weight loss or surgery, the American Sleep Apnea Association lists mouth guards as the only viable treatment for those with severe sleep apnea.
+Special custom fitted mouth guards or oral appliances are now considered a good alternative to CPAP machines for moderate to severe sleep apnea or a less invasive treatment for those with mild sleep apnea.
+Other than weight loss or surgery, the American Sleep Apnea Association lists mouth guards as the only viable treatment for those with higher risk due to severe sleep apnea.

 Dr. Schraw can fit you with a special mouth guard (called a Mandibular Advancement Device or MAD) to keep your airway open at night.
 This mouth guard fits over the upper and lower teeth and pushes the lower jaw forward.
 It also helps prevent snoring and grinding.
 To learn more about MAD mouth guards, please call our office or request an appointment online.